ayanama/Affirm-Case-Study/README.md

 [The-Wall-Street-Journal-Affirm]https://www.wsj.com/articles/fintech-lender-affirm-leans-on-investors-to-fund-rapid-growth-11632430057#:~:text=Affirm%20generates%20most%20of%20its,t%20slice%20up%20into%20securities.&text=It%20then%20buys%20the%20loans,the%20life%20of%20the%20loan

-## Business Activities:
+### Business Activities:

 **What specific financial problem is the company or project trying to solve?**

 - Transparency in lending
-	-They offer interest free loans on qualified purchases.
+    - They offer interest free loans on qualified purchases.
 They are very transparent and upfront about fees, interest rates, and terms.
 They have underwriting that analyzes the best lending terms so that there is a lower chance of default.
 - Make things more affordable for customers who need to buy something now(online), but do not have the money or credit to cover the purchase right away.
-- On the retailers’ end, it makes things affordable to customers without compromising the price.
+- On the retailers’ end, it Affirm makes things affordable to customers without compromising the price.
 This is all offered at point of sales so that company conversion rate is increased, and customers can purchase conveniently from their favorite websites.

 [Affirm's-Website-Tech]https://tech.affirm.com/how-affirm-is-different-understanding-the-fundamentals-of-credit-ed1346a9d173

 **Affirm's Customers**

-The intended customers are people who do not qualify for credit cards or prefer a fixed payment plan.
-Customers that use this product and similar products fall under the umbrella of “buy now, pay later”.
+* The intended customers are people who do not qualify for credit cards or prefer a fixed payment plan.
+Customers that use this product and similar products fall under the umbrella of “buy now, pay later.
 According to Allied Market Research, the buy now pay later market size was valued at $90.69 billion in 2020.
 It is expected to reach over $3.98 trillion by 2030.

-Affirm stands out from it’s competitors by offering something that not many others in its domain do not offer: No late fees.
+* Affirm stands out from it’s competitors by offering something that not many others in its domain do not offer: No late fees.
 Affirm’s stands firm on not charging it’s customers more than what they agreed to pay when they originally applied.

 [Affirm's-Website-Tech]https://tech.affirm.com/how-affirm-is-different-understanding-the-fundamentals-of-credit-ed1346a9d173